Information and function in synthetic genetic polymers

 The Holliger lab uses synthetic biology approaches to explore these fundamental questions of biological form and function towards a better understanding of thechemical etiology of the genetic apparatus shared by all life on earth.

-Previously we have shown that diverse synthetic genetic polymers (called XNAs), based on nucleic acid architectures not found in nature, can mediate both heredity and evolution, two hallmarks of life ( Science,336: 341) as well as catalysis ( Nature, 518:427), another fundamental property of biopolymers.
-We have also been able to construct the first all XNA nanostructures ( Chembiochem.
-17: 1107).
+Previously we have shown that diverse synthetic genetic polymers (called XNAs), based on nucleic acid architectures not found in nature, can mediate both heredity and evolution, two hallmarks of life ( Science, 336: 341) as well as catalysis ( Nature, 518:427), another fundamental property of biopolymers.

-Progress in this area has fundamental implications for the understanding of abiogenesis and the emergence of life, another active interest of the lab ( Science.
-332: 209), and will provide a foundational technology for the generation of novel ligands, catalysts and nanostructures for applications in biotechnology and medicine.
+Progress in this area has fundamental implications for the understanding of abiogenesis and the chemical constraints for the emergence of life, another active interest of the lab ( Nature Chem.
+7:502; Science.
+332: 209; eLife.
+7: e35255).

 - Pinheiro V.B., Taylor A.I., Cozens C., Abramov M., Renders M., Zhang S., Chaput J.C., Wengel J., Peak-Chew S-Y., McLaughlin S.H., Herdewijn P. & Holliger P. (2012)